Tahmina979/4Dtreeshape_project/README.md

 Run **Synthesize_mazie.m** to synthesize some random patterns (for maize plants)

 (**Note:** Mathematical implementation for both maize and tomato plants are the same.
 We provide results in two different files for good visualization as their shapes are different.)

+Please compile DynamicProgramming.c in Matlab before using programs.